cyberark/conjur/apidocs/src/show_role.md

 |<!-- include(partials/http_403.md) -->|
 |  404 | The requested role does not exist |

-Supposing the requested role is a user named "otto" at an organization called "mycorp":
+Supposing the requested role is a user named "otto" at an organization called "myorg":

 + Parameters
   + <!-- include(partials/account_param.md) -->